wintoncode/Winton.Extensions.Configuration.Consul/README.md

 * **`ConsulHttpClientOptions`**

    An `Action<HttpClient>` that can be used to configure the underlying Consul client's HTTP options.
+* **`KeyToRemove`**

+   The portion of the Consul key to remove from the configuration keys.
+   By default, when the configuration is parsed, the keys are created by removing the root key in Consul where the configuration is located.
+   This defaults to `Key`.
 * **`OnLoadException`**

    An `Action<ConsulLoadExceptionContext>` that can be used to configure how exceptions thrown during the first load should be handled.
 * **`OnWatchException`**

    A `Func<ConsulWatchExceptionContext, TimeSpan>` that can be used to configure how exceptions thrown when watching for changes should be handled.
    The `TimeSpan` that is returned is used to set a delay before retrying.
-   The `ConsulWatchExceptionContext` provides data that can be used to implement a backoff strategy or to cancel watching altogether.
+   The `ConsulWatchExceptionContext` provides data that can be used to implement a back-off strategy or to cancel watching altogether.
 * **`Optional`**

    A `bool` that indicates whether the config is optional.
 If `false` then it will throw during the first load if the config is missing for the given key.
 Defaults to `false`.
 * **`Parser`**

    The parser to use, which should match the format of the configuration stored in Consul.
 Defaults to `JsonConfigurationParser`.
 Either use those under `Winton.Extensions.Configuration.Consul.Parsers` or create your own by implementing `IConfigurationParser`.
+* **`PollWaitTime`**

+   The amount of time the client should wait before timing out when polling for changes.
+   If this is set too low it can lead to excessive requests being issued to Consul.
+   Note this setting does not affect how quickly updates propagate, because when a value changes the long polling query returns immediately.
+   It is better to think of this as the frequency with which it issues calls in the long polling loop in the case where there is no change.
+   Defaults to 5 minutes.
 * **`ReloadOnChange`**

    A `bool` indicating whether to reload the config when it changes in Consul.